IntuitionLabs

 • IDx-DR (diabetic retinopathy screening): In April 2018, the FDA granted de novo authorization to IDx’s AI algorithm (IDx-DR) as the first autonomous AI to detect diabetic retinopathy from retinal images ([28]).
 Approval was based on a clinical study of ~900 patients; the software correctly identified retinopathy ~90% of the time, with low false rates ([29]).
 As IDx’s founder observed, “as the first of its kind…the system provides a roadmap for the safe and responsible use of AI in medicine” ([30]).
 This device exemplifies how companies can demonstrate real-world impact: by enabling primary-care offices to screen for eye disease, IDx-DR aims to extend specialist-level diagnosis to wider populations.

-• Caption Guidance (AI Ultrasound): Bay Labs (now Caption Health) built an AI assistant for cardiac ultrasound.
-Using deep learning to guide image capture, the Caption Guidance system was cleared via De Novo (DEN190040, Feb 2020 ([37])), after pivotal trials showing non-expert users could acquire cardiac images as effectively as sonographers.
-This illustrates AI being embedded in medical equipment, not just software: it augmented ultrasound hardware for cardiology.
+• Caption Guidance (AI Ultrasound): Bay Labs (now Caption Health, acquired by GE HealthCare in 2023) built an AI assistant for cardiac ultrasound.
+Using deep learning to guide image capture, the Caption Guidance system was cleared via De Novo (DEN190040, Feb 2020 ([31])), after pivotal trials showing non-expert users could acquire cardiac images as effectively as sonographers.
+This illustrates AI being embedded in medical equipment, not just software: it augmented ultrasound hardware for cardiology and is now integrated into GE HealthCare's broader imaging portfolio.

 • Consumer Wearables (ECG Monitoring): The FDA has also approved AI-driven algorithms for consumer devices.
 For example, Apple’s Watch “AFib History” feature – which analyzes irregular pulse data to notify wearers of potential atrial fibrillation – received FDA clearance in 2022 alongside devices like AliveCor’s Kardia Mobile.
 These algorithms do not provide a diagnosis but alert users (and clinicians) to arrhythmias.
 The FDA list notes Apple’s AFib feature and Aidoc’s X-ray lung triage tool among 2022 clearances ([32]).